 Uni-ball Signo UM-153

 If you are looking for a gel pen with the best possible track record then the UM-153 is the way to go.
 This pen sells in big sets, has a reasonable price tag (not quite as affordable as the Fiskars), comes in great colors, has all sorts of metallics/glitters, and it is one of the most reliable gel pens sold today.
 It’s a bit of a no-brainer if you are OK with the price tag.

 These are more marker than pen, but the Frixion Colors set of erasable markers are phenomenal.
 They are great at coloring and they are fully erasable, unlike like any marker you’ve ever used.

 Sargent Art Colored Pencils

-This super affordable 50-pack of colors pencils is an ideal beginners set thanks to its low price and good quality.
+This super affordable ($10 for 50 pencils) is an ideal beginners set thanks to its low price and good quality.
 Honestly most people will never feel the need to move past this level as you have a nice array of colors and a good-enough quality colored pencil.
 The colors and textures aren’t what you’d get from a fancier set, but you can’t beat the value here.
 The pencil lead is an OK but not great 3.3 mm.

 For more information read our Sargent Art Colored Pencil review.

 Faber-Castell Polychromos Colored Pencils